doctrine/orm/docs/en/tutorials/getting-started.rst

 -  Bug reporters and engineers are both Users of the system.
 -  A User can create new Bugs.
 -  The assigned engineer can close a Bug.
--  A User can see all his reported or assigned Bugs.
+-  A User can see all their reported or assigned Bugs.
 -  Bugs can be paginated through a list-view.

 Project Setup